embodied-computation-group/StomachBrain-MentalHealth/README.md

 ## Summary of Repository

 This repository contains:
-- data (EGG, control neurological, stomach-brain coupling, (mental health data upon reasonable request))
+- data (EGG, control neurological, stomach-brain coupling, (mental health data available upon reasonable request and formation of a data handling agreement))
 - figures (CCA input and results figures, methods figures, and final figures for manuscript)
 - results (details of results from CCA analysis)
 - scripts (ReadMe.md in this folder details order of scripts to run)